and Stative Verbs

 - "I have

-a bad time right now.
+a bad day today.
 I'll call you when things are better."

 in this sentence means the speaker is going through the process of a